codefarma/mwp-studio/docs/venture-design.md

 ### Problem Scenarios

-* Bootstrapping New Plugins
+* __Bootstrapping New Plugins__

-  - Starting a plugin without an existing framework is difficult
+  16. Starting a plugin without an existing framework is difficult
+      - *Alternative:*
+      - *Value-Proposition:*
-  - Starting a plugin by editing a plugin template is a chore
+  17. Starting a plugin by editing a plugin template is a chore
+      - *Alternative:*
+      - *Value-Proposition:*

-* Designing Data Models
+* __Designing Data Models__

-  - Correctly modeling data with object patterns is a repetitive and time consuming chore
+  18. Correctly modeling data with object patterns is a repetitive and time consuming chore
+      - *Alternative:*
+      - *Value-Proposition:*
-  - Maintaining consistency between multiple developers in a team requires a lot of auxilary effort
+  19. Maintaining consistency between multiple developers in a team requires a lot of auxilary effort
+      - *Alternative:*
+      - *Value-Proposition:*

-* Leveraging MVC & MVVM
+* __Leveraging MVC & MVVM__

-  - Scaffolding a new template system for each new project is laborious and wasteful
+  20. Scaffolding a new template system for each new project is laborious and wasteful
+      - *Alternative:*
+      - *Value-Proposition:*
-  - Creating scalable architectures that can be maintained over many cycles is very difficult
+  21. Creating scalable architectures that can be maintained over many cycles is very difficult
+      - *Alternative:*
+      - *Value-Proposition:*

-* Managing Database Schemas
+* __Managing Database Schemas__

-  - Writing sql scripts to manage database table versions is a pain
+  22. Writing sql scripts to manage database table versions is a pain
+      - *Alternative:*
+      - *Value-Proposition:*
-  - Keeping multiple development environments in sync with schema changes is challenging
+  23. Keeping multiple development environments in sync with schema changes is challenging
+      - *Alternative:*
+      - *Value-Proposition:*

-* Managing Compatibility Tradeoffs
+* __Managing Compatibility Tradeoffs__

-  - Keeping on top of compatibility and deprecation issues for new and existing code is tedious
+  24. Keeping on top of compatibility and deprecation issues for new and existing code is tedious
+      - *Alternative:*
+      - *Value-Proposition:*

-* Testing Coverage
+* __Testing Coverage__

-  - Bootstrapping tests / Creating testing harnesses
+  25. Bootstrapping tests / Creating testing harnesses
+      - *Alternative:*
+      - *Value-Proposition:*
-  - Writing tests
+  26. Writing tests
+      - *Alternative:*
+      - *Value-Proposition:*

 -------------------------
 Eshan (Graphic Designer)